Interblockchain/BasicContract/javascript/README.md

 ```javascript
 let response = api.transferfrom(wallet: Wallet, from: string, to: string, spender: string, quantity, decimals, symbol: string, memo: string);
 ```
-Third party can use this method to transfer funds in the name of the owner.
-To be able to use this method, the owner of the funds must have previously approved the spender using the approve method.
+Third-party can use this method to transfer funds in the name of the owner.
+To be able to use this method, the owner of the funds must have previously approved the spender using the approve action.

 ### Parameters:
 * wallet: transit-eos wallet object which provide keys for the action